 You could end your trip after Codjacks Cove Trail, though I highly suggest hiking the Lower Little Harbour Loop, too.
 To access the trailhead, continue on the paved Little Harbour Road for about 1 km.
 Then find the Lower Little Harbour parking lot on your left.
 The loop includes an impressive natural arch and expansive coastal views.
 Jones’ Cove is also worth visiting with the fourth tent platform, The Gannet.
 I finished the route around 1:30pm.

 Hiking from Codjacks Cove to Lower Little Harbour Loop took about 5 hours.
 However, many would take less time without stopping for photos and video.
 At the end of my hike, Clifford from the Town of Twillingate shuttled me back to my car (thanks, Clifford!).
-A special thanks to Grant White from the Town of Twillingate for helping to organize my trip.

 Once on Lower Little Harbour Loop, you can decide whether to hike clockwise or counterclockwise.
 I ventured clockwise toward the Natural Arch first and then continued to Jones’ Cove and The Gannet.
 For those looking for an easier adventure, the hike to the natural arch follows an old dirt road and isn’t too strenuous.
 However, hiking to Jones’ Cove is more rugged and requires additional physical ability.
 To be sure, the entire route is consistent with the maintenance of Rockcut Trails.